 Your freezer or refrigerator removes the moisture that is present in the air inside it.
 If there is too much condensation and your fridge can’t remove it, the moisture will build up in the interior of your appliance.

-When you leave your fridge open for a long time, your compressor needs to work harder to keep the fridge cool.
+When you leave your fridge open for a long time, your compressor needs to work harder to keep the refrigerator cool.
 Worse, the sensors still can’t detect the ideal temperature as warm air continues to flow in.
 This can lead to your compressor overheating and failing.

 If your refrigerator door was left open, you might also hear clicking sounds.
-This is an indication of an overloaded or overheating compressor, which may cause your fridge not to function properly every time it’s restarted.
+This is an indication of an overloaded or overheating compressor, which may cause your fridge not to function correctly every time it’s restarted.

 Before ruling out a compressor issue, make sure to check if the coils are free of dirt or dust since these can also interfere with the cooling system.